Mukulyadav2004/GSoC-proposal/proposal.md

 ### CODING PLANS AND METHODS
 **Making data.table Even Better**

-### About my project
-This project is all about making the data.table package for the R programming language even better. data.table is a super-fast and efficient way to work with data, and all I need is to fix some existing issues, add new features that people have asked for, improve the documentation, and make the way data is displayed cleaner.
-This will help everyone who uses data.table to work with their data more easily and effectively.

-## Proposed Goals for the Project
+## Project Goals
-My primary goal for this Google Summer of Code project is to make tangible contributions to the data.table package, focusing on areas that enhance its functionality, improve consistency, and enrich the user experience through clearer documentation and error handling.
+- This project aims to enhance the widely-used R data.table package, known for its speed and efficiency in handling large datasets.
+My primary goal is to make tangible contributions by addressing a carefully selected range of existing issues.

+- This includes fixing bugs, implementing requested features (like improved file reading capabilities), enhancing consistency across functions, clarifying documentation, and improving error messages and data display for a smoother user experience.
-I have carefully selected a range of issues, spanning feature additions, bug fixes, and documentation improvements, that I believe align well with the project's objectives and my skills.
-While this list represents my initial plan, I am fully prepared to adapt and prioritize based on mentor feedback and the evolving needs of the project throughout the summer.

-My aim is to deliver high-quality, well-tested code and documentation that benefits the wide data.table user community.
+- While I have a detailed plan based on these selected issues, I am fully prepared to adapt and prioritize based on mentor feedback and the project's evolving needs throughout the summer.
+Ultimately, my aim is to deliver high-quality, well-tested code and documentation improvements that benefit the broad data.table user community and make working with data even more effective.

+My plan follows the structured timeline, starting with foundational tasks (documentation, simpler fixes) to build familiarity, progressing to the major feature (fread sep2), and then tackling other enhancements and bug fixes.

-## Key Areas of Focus and Planned Contributions
+## List of Planned Contributions

 I've grouped the issues I plan to address into three main categories: